 - Does the $15,000.00 in PIP Medical Benefits Pay for Chiropractic Treatment, Physical Therapy, or Acupuncture?
 Typically yes.
-As long as the medical treatment is reasonable and necessary and related to the crash, the insurance company should pay up to $15,000.00 for one year of treatment.
+As long as the medical treatment is reasonable and necessary and related to the crash, the insurance company should pay up to $15,000.00 for two years of treatment.
 However, insurance companies will often deny payment for non-traditional treatment such as acupuncture or chiropractic treatment.
 If that occurs call me at 503.224.1658 to discuss how to get those bills paid by the insurance company.

 - My Insurance Company Sent me a Letter Saying They Won't Pay Anymore Medical Bills, Can they Legally Do That?
 Maybe, Insurance companies often cut off people's PIP medical benefits.
 This most often occurs when a car crash causes soft tissue injuries, or whiplash, to a person.
 The insurance companies usually have a blanket cut of date for 12 to 16 weeks after the crash.
 Then they send the injured person a letter noting the additional treatment is not necessary or reasonable, so they won't pay anymore.
 If this occurs call me at 503.224.1658 to discuss your legal options to get those bills paid and continue to treat.
 Sometimes an attorney can grease the wheels to get the bills paid and allow you to continue to treat.